Micah-T/micah-torcellini/posts/2022-12-12-recording-review-tally-hall.md

 My opinion on this music is that I thoroughly do not know what to think.

-- Tally Hall.
-Ruler of Everything.
+- Tally Hall. *Ruler of Everything*.
 Marvin’s Marvelous Mechanical Museum.
 Accessed October 21, 2022. [https://youtu.be/I8sUC-dsW8A](https://youtu.be/I8sUC-dsW8A).
-- Tally Hall.
-Spring and a Storm.
+- Tally Hall. *Spring and a Storm*.
 Marvin’s Marvelous Mechanical Museum.
 Accessed October 21, 2022, [https://youtu.be/DehRu-4kgHY](https://youtu.be/DehRu-4kgHY).